Merzasphor/MWSE/docs/source/references/other/csse.md

 ### Dialogue Window

 * Optimized UI.
 Changing between INFOs should be nearly instantaneous.
 Initial dialogue load time reduced by 60%.
+* Condition variable lists will now always be wide enough to fit the convents.
+Journals, locals, and items will no longer have their IDs cut off.

 ### Render Window